jeremenichelli/jeremenichelli.github.io/_posts/2016-04-04-always-animate-translate-instead-of-positions.md

 resume: While visiting an article in WebKit's blog I noticed how badly an animation in a nested menu performed and decided to fix it.
 ---

-Not only it was slow which didn't help, you could see the browser pushing each pixel of the menu with their list of links so I inspected its styles and this was the output.
+Not only it was slow, you could actually see the browser pushing each pixel of the menu with their list of links so I inspected its styles and this was the output.

 ```css
 /*